An inductive model structure for strict $\infty$-categories: Introduction

-Using our model structure of marked strict $\infty$-category, we will make these two constructions formal in the context of strict $\infty$-category.
-This is of course only meant to be a toy model for the case of weak $\infty$-categories, but it is already interesting, and it will show that the picture above while correct, needs to be refined a little.
+Using the saturated inductive left semi-model structures on marked strict $\infty$-categories we construct in this paper, we will make the construction of the $\pi$-tower and of the $\tau$-tower formal in the context of strict $\infty$-categories.
+See the next subsection for a more detailed account.
+This is of course only meant to be a toy model for the case of weak $(\infty,\infty)$-categories, but it is already interesting, and it will show that the picture above, while correct, needs to be refined a little.

-First, we will show in \cref{subsec:truncation} that our model structure on $\micat$ for $m=\infty$ corresponds to the limit of $\tau$-tower as above.
-More precisely, we will show that it is Quillen equivalent to an appropriate homotopy limit of the $\micat$ for $m < \infty$ using the $\tau_n$ functor as transition functors.
+First, we will show in \cref{subsec:truncation} that the saturated inductive left semi-model structure $\micat[\infty]$ corresponds to the (putative) homotopy limit of the saturated inductive left semi-model structure on $\micat$ for $m < \infty$ using the $\tau_n$ functor as transition functors.

-The notion of homotopy limit of a tower of model structure we are using has been introduced in \cite{bergner2012homotopy}, and we will use their construction of the homotopy limit.
-Here there is a small gap we should disclaim: \cite{bergner2012homotopy} only develops the theory of such limits for Quillen model categories and not semi-model categories, and we will apply their construction to our left semi-model categories directly.
-In order for our argument to be complete despite this, we will prove that the construction from \cite{bergner2012homotopy} does yield to a left semi-model category, but we will not reprove that it corresponds to a homotopy limit as in \cite[Theorem 5.1]{bergner2012homotopy}.
+Here there is a small gap we should disclaim: The notion of homotopy limit of a tower of model structures from which we have taken inspiration was introduced in \cite{bergner2012homotopy}.
+However, they only developed the theory of such limits for Quillen model categories and not left semi-model categories, and we will apply their construction to our left semi-model categories directly.

+In order for our argument to be complete despite this, we will prove that the construction from \cite{bergner2012homotopy} does yield a left semi-model category, but we will not reprove that it corresponds to a homotopy limit as in \cite[Theorem 5.1]{bergner2012homotopy}.
+For this reason, we will call this construction the \textit{putative limit} of the $\tau$-tower.
 However, it should be noted that in practice, the argument of \cite{bergner2012homotopy} seems to carry over to our setting with almost no changes, so this gap is not really a concern.

-In \cref{subsec:Folk} we will show that the folk model structure is equivalent to the left Bousfield localization of our model structure which corresponds to turning all coinductively invertible arrows into equivalences.
+In \cref{subsec:Folk}, we will show that the canonical model structure is equivalent to a left Bousfield localization $\micat[\infty]_\coind$ of $\micat[\infty]_\satind$ which corresponds to turning all coinductively invertible arrows into equivalences.